 If the Product is to be delivered via Cushing, Oklahoma USA Arco Pipeline, the Special Terms and Conditions will specify the location basis and the cycle number.
 Scheduling will be at a mutually agreeable time, subject to the determination of Cushing, Oklahoma USA Arco Pipeline or any other designated carrier as agreed by the parties, or via mutually acceptable book, stock, or inventory transfer against designated barrels of the originator.

+3.5 If the Product is to be delivered via St. James, Louisiana USA TEPPCO Pipeline, the Special Terms and Conditions will specify the location basis and the cycle number.
+Scheduling will be at a mutually agreeable time, subject to the determination of St. James, Louisiana USA TEPPCO Pipeline or any other designated carrier as agreed by the parties, or via mutually acceptable book, stock, or inventory transfer against designated barrels of the originator.

 4. Indemnity